 Andrea Rundell, Executive Director

 Andrea is unabashedly in love with the mission of “eliminating racism and empowering women.”
 Residing in Champaign-Urbana since 1992, and working as a professional in the nonprofit sector since 1998, she originally came to Urbana to work on a PhD in Philosophy, but was inexorably drawn to the high-stakes, lucrative world of local nonprofits.
 Andrea has worked on statewide healthcare advocacy, facilitated teen parenting groups, and been Vice President of Community Impact at United Way of Champaign County.
-Most recently she served as the Director of Programs for the Eastern Illinois Foodbank, and continue to be passionate about hunger in the US.
-She proudly served as Chair of the local Human Services Council and been a founding member of the Latino Partnership of Champaign County.
+Most recently she served as the Director of Programs for the Eastern Illinois Foodbank, and she continues to be passionate about hunger in the US.
+She proudly served as Chair of the local Human Services Council and was a founding member of the Latino Partnership of Champaign County.

 Kate Ross, Campus Programs Coordinator